Two charged with burglary, assault

 Madison County EMS later evaluated Jackson and told officers the man did not appear to have any injuries that would require medical attention.

-The deputy reportedly experienced redness and swallowing in both knees following the alleged altercation.
+The deputy reportedly experienced redness and swelling in both knees following the alleged altercation.
 He reported damage to his eyeglasses as well.

 Authorities said a substantial portion of the reported incident was caught on the facility's surveillance camera in the booking area.